Honors

 Students who successfully complete the honors track earn a Bachelor of Science in Mathematics, and normally qualify for graduation with honors, high honors or highest honors in mathematics.

-These honors programs are administered at the University level or the School level.
-These programs are distinct from, but cooperate with, the Rutgers Math Honors Program.
+The Department of Mathematics Honors Programs are distinct from the above programs, but there is some overlap.
 Math courses and sections that are designated as "Honors" can usually be counted towards honors course requirements for these programs.
-However, in most cases, students in one of these honors programs are not automatically admitted to honors sections of math courses, and must follow the normal application and admission procedures for those courses.
+Note however, that students in the Honors College are not automatically admitted to honors sections of math courses, and must follow the application and admission procedures for those courses.

 Honors level courses and sections and graduate courses